donut-party/system/README.md

 `:start` signal, it's handled by `:stack` before `:printer.`

 The `:printer` component's `:start` signal handle destructures `stack` from its first argument.
-It's value is the `:stack` component's instance, the atom that gets created by `:stack`'s `:start` signal handler.
+Its value is the `:stack` component's instance, the atom that gets created by `:stack`'s `:start` signal handler.

 ### Constant Instances